Ilzenberg Manor

-Ilzenberg Manor is a former residential manor in Rokiškis district, near border with Latvia.
-It is between Ilgio and Apvalaso lakes.
+Ilzenberg Manor is a former residential manor in Rokiškis district, Lithuania, near the border with Latvia.
+It is between Garajis and Apvalasai lakes.
+Manor is a state-protected cultural heritage object of regional significance with a designation number 555.

-Code in the Register of Cultural Heritage No.555.

 History

-1515-1677
+Early history

 Ilzenberg Manor was first mentioned in historical sources in 1515 when it was founded by a Baron of the Livonian Order, Berndt Kersenboick I. The baron possessed 615 ha of land and ruled over a territory of 2,234 ha occupied by local peasant crofts.
-Berndt Kersenboick (probably Berndt I’s son or grandson) owned Ilzenberg until his death (c1616).
+Berndt Kersenboick (probably Berndt I's son or grandson) owned Ilzenberg until his death (c1616).

-The manor was inherited by Berndt’s wife Ana, who died in 1680, but by that time the owners of Ilzenberg Manor had changed several times, and Ana herself lived somewhere nearby.
+The manor was inherited by Berndt's wife Ana, who died in 1680, but by that time the owners of Ilzenberg Manor had changed several times, and Ana herself lived somewhere nearby.
 She was buried between Ilzenberg and Alksne.

-In 1642, the intendant of Wenden (Cēsis) Castle, Nicolaus von Korff (1585-1659), acquired Alksniai Manor, situated in the neighbourhood of Ilzenberg, from Wilhelm Heyck.
+In 1642, the intendant of Wenden (Cēsis) Castle, Nicolaus von Korff (1585–1659), acquired Alksniai Manor, situated in the neighbourhood of Ilzenberg, from Wilhelm Heyck.
 The act of purchase was signed in Vabalninkas, a witness to the transaction was Matthias von Orgies, whose son, Adam, later became the landlord of Ilzenberg Manor (the first of this family).

-Nicolaus von Korff married Katarina von Effern (1591-1657), coming from Nereta (Nerft) near Ilzenberg and received Ilzenberg Manor.
-In 1653, their daughter Agnesa (1619-1698) married Ernst von Sacken (1606-1679).
+Nicolaus von Korff married Katarina von Effern (1591–1657), coming from Nereta (Nerft) near Ilzenberg and received Ilzenberg Manor.
+In 1653, their daughter Agnesa (1619–1698) married Ernst von Sacken (1606–1679).

-The digest of Baltic noble families lists Ernst von Sacken as the lord of the Ilzenberg Manor in 1653-1677.
+The digest of Baltic noble families lists Ernst von Sacken as the lord of the Ilzenberg Manor in 1653–1677.
 He probably became the lord of the manor through his marriage to Agnesa.
 In 1677, their daughter Maria Gertruda von Sacken married Captain Magnus Ernst von Korff.
 Ilzenberg Manor then passed to the von Korff family.

 The von Korff Family

 The digest of Baltic noble families identifies Magnus Ernst von Korff as the landlord of Ilzenberg from 1677 to 1687.
-After the death of his wife Maria Gertruda von Sacken, in 1687, the new lord of Ilzenberg Manor, Magnus Ernst von Korff (probably Magnus Ernst von Korff I’s son), married Louisa Elisabeth von Rummel.
-She inherited her parents’ manor where, together with her husband, she settled.
+After the death of his wife Maria Gertruda von Sacken, in 1687, the new lord of Ilzenberg Manor, Magnus Ernst von Korff (probably Magnus Ernst von Korff I's son), married Louisa Elisabeth von Rummel.
+She inherited her parents' manor where, together with her husband, she settled.

 It was then decided to sell Ilzenberg Manor to the lord of the neighbouring Alksniai Manor, Adam von Orgies gen. Rutenberg (c1640-1697).
-On October 17, 1687, Adam von Orgies contacted Magnus Ernst von Korff and his wife Louise Elizabeth for the purchase of Ilzenberg.
+On 17 October 1687, Adam von Orgies contacted Magnus Ernst von Korff and his wife Louise Elizabeth for the purchase of Ilzenberg.
 So the first owner of Ilzenberg Manor from the Orgies-Rutenberg family was Adam von Orgies.